How to choose a driving school in Daventry

 2. Practise your mirror routines

-According to our driving instructors in Daventry, many learners neglet to observe adequately in their driving tests, causing them to pick up faults.
+According to local driving instructors in Daventry, many learners neglet to observe adequately in their driving tests, causing them to pick up faults.
 It’s important to remember your MSPSL routine, and when in doubt check your mirrors!

 3. Bring everything you need

 It’s all very well being perfectly prepared for your driving test, but if you forget your provisional driving licence or your theory test pass certificate, you simply won’t be able to take it.
-So, our driving instructors in Daventry recommend writing a checklist or setting a reminder on your phone - whatever best helps you remember!
+So, local driving instructors in Daventry recommend writing a checklist or setting a reminder on your phone - whatever best helps you remember!

 Choosing between manual and automatic